taymoork2/collab-ui-react/README.md

 * Run package managers in the cloned project to pull dependencies:
 * $ bower install && npm install
 * Launch the app: $ grunt serve
+* After git pulls, run bower install and npm install to make sure to pull new dependencies.

 Run the protractor e2e test:
 ----------------------------